 For the active platform design, a key challenge was addressing the wide range of potential payloads (1 to 50 kg), which made it impossible to optimize the geometry for consistent dynamic performance across all usage scenarios.
-This led to a practical design approach where struts were oriented more vertically than in cubic configurations to address several application-specific needs: achieving higher resolution in the vertical direction by reducing amplification factors and better matching the micro-station's modal characteristics with higher vertical resonance frequencies.
+This led to a practical design approach where struts were oriented more vertically than in cubic configurations to address several application-specific needs: achieving higher resolution in the vertical direction (compared to the horizontal direction) by reducing amplification factors and better matching the micro-station's modal characteristics with higher vertical resonance frequencies.